Spotify plans to go public in April

 Will Spotify's IPO be a hit?
 We should find out in just a few weeks.

-The music streaming service plans to launch its initial public offering on April 3, Daniel Ek, music-streaming service's CEO, said Thursday during the company's inaugural "Investor Day."
+The music streaming service plans to launch its initial public offering on April 3, Daniel Ek, the music streaming service's CEO, said Thursday during the company's inaugural "Investor Day."
 The company plans to release additional investor guidance on March 26, according to Variety, which attended the lengthy presentation.

 A Spotify spokesman later confirmed the IPO date.